bitwarden/help/_articles/organizations/directory-sync.md

 {% note %}
 Some configuration data that is stored in the settings file, such as LDAP server credentials, is encrypted.
 Therefore, you cannot edit it directly in this file.
 Any encrypted data must be managed through the application normally.
 {% endnote %}

+### Source code

+As with everything here at bitwarden, the Directory Connector is open source and hosted on GitHub at <https://github.com/bitwarden/directory-connector>.